sagemathinc/cocalc-blog/src/_posts/2019-04-12-should-i-resign-from-my-full-professor-job-to-work-fulltime-on-cocalc.md

 as a tenure-track faculty member at UW.
 However, I was told that his publication count was *"a bit light"*, and I did not succeed at hiring him.
-If you printed out the source code of software he has written, it would be a tall stake of paper.
+If you printed out the source code of software he has written, it would be a tall stack of paper.
 In any case, I totally failed at the politics needed to make his case and was left dispirited, realizing my personal shortcomings at department politics meant I probably